Background pattern

 Cardiac disorders:

-Frequency not known: palpitations that may be rapid or irregular, increased heart rate
+Frequency not known: strong heartbeats that can be rapid or irregular (palpitations), increased heart rate

 Vascular disorders: